thoughtspot/thoughtspot.github.io/_end-user/search/recent-searches.md

 recent searches.
 This makes it easier to learn what you can do with ThoughtSpot.
 In addition to displaying your own recent searches, the search bar also learns from searches made by other people.
 This should provide you with interesting searches that you may not have been aware of.
-You'll see recent searches in a separate section of search suggestions, as recent searches appear higher in suggestions than other terms.
+You can see recent searches in a separate section of search suggestions, as recent searches appear higher in suggestions than other terms.